percona/pmm/docs/index.md

 It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.

-!!! important "Note"
-    This documentation covers the latest release: PMM {{release}}
+!!! alert alert-success "This documentation covers the latest release: PMM {{release}}"

 ## What is *Percona Monitoring and Management*?